JohnLRBrock/JohnBrock/john-brock-js/_drafts/2017-09-30-airbnb-style-guide-chapter-10.md

 ---
 layout: post
 blog: john-brock-js
-title: "ELI50: Airbnb JavaScript Style Guide Chapter : "
+title: "ELI50: Airbnb JavaScript Style Guide Section : "
-permalink: "/john-brock-js/airbnb-styleguide-chapter-"
+permalink: "/john-brock-js/airbnb-styleguide-section-"
 ---

 Welcome back to my weekly [Airbnb][airbnb] JavaScript [style guide][style guide] explainer.
-The topic of the nth chapter of the style guide is **** which are .
+The topic of the nth section of the style guide is **** which are .
 To learn the basics of arrays you can read [][] and to get a deeper dive you can read [][].

-## Chapter :
+## Section :
 ### [][]:

 > #What the heck is ?